mbari-org/deepsea-ai/README.md

 DeepSea-AI currently supports:

- - *Training [YOLOv5](http://github.com/ultralytics/yolov5) object detection* models
+ - *Training [YOLOv5](http://github.com/ultralytics/yolov5) object detection* models with up to 8 GPUs using the best available instances in AWS
- - *Processing video with [YOLOv5](http://github.com/ultralytics/yolov5) detection and tracking pipeline using
+ - Processing video with [YOLOv5](http://github.com/ultralytics/yolov5) detection and tracking pipeline using
      * [StrongSort](https://github.com/mikel-brostrom/Yolov5_StrongSORT_OSNet) tracking

-The cost to process a video is typically less than **$1.25** per 15-minute video.
+The cost to process a video is typically less than **$1.25** per 15-minute video using a model designed for a 640 pixel size.

-The cost to run the training algorithm depends on your data size and the number of GPUs you use.
-A large collection with 30K images and 300K localizations may cost **$300-$600** to process.
+The cost to run the training algorithm depends on your data size and the number of GPUs you use.A large collection with 30K images and
+300K localizations may cost **$300-$600** to process, depending on the instance you choose to train on.
+This is reasonably small for a research project, and small in comparison to purchasing your own GPU hardware.

+See the full documentation at [MBARI deepsea-ai](http://docs.mbari.org/deepsea-ai).

 ## Getting Started